 Skip to 2 minutes and 19 secondsBesides, however, being physically there, make sure to retain your focus and to pay attention to the lectures.
 Second pointer, keep notes.
 It is extremely valuable both for processing information that you've just acquired, as well as revising later on for your exams.
 Third pointer, engage.
 Most people think that teaching is a one-way process.
 However, students, they're a very important part of this process.
 So make sure to engage with the debate in class, respond to questions by your lecturer, as well as raise your own questions.
 Many students feel insecure about asking stupid questions.
 There is no such thing as stupid questions.
 The moment you raise a question, it means that you own the learning process, and you are learning effectively.

 Lecturers on getting the most out of lectures

 In this video three lecturers will give you useful tips on how you as a learner can get the most out of their lectures.
 They give advice about the preparation of lectures, attending the lectures, and what to do after the lectures.

 These are the most important tips about attending lectures in a row:

 During the lecture:

 After the lecture:

-Please share which tip would be the most useful in your current study program or do you have tips of your own?
+Which tip would be the most useful in your current study program?
+And do you have tips of your own?
+Please share!

 © University of Groningen